-Access to new Markets
+Access to new markets

-Increased revenues resulting from increased demand for products and services into the client solutions we offer.
+Increased revenues resulting from increased demand for products and services

+Arcadis embodies the mantra "improving quality of life" and reflects this in the communities where we and our clients operate.
+We continue to put this mantra at the heart of everything we do, having sustainability (including climate-related issues), built into the client solutions we offer.
 Based on our experience and monitoring of the markets in which we operate, we expect that there will be significant changes to environmental regulations/standards that will impact Arcadis' clients and the services we provide for them.
 For example, we are seeing increased non-financial reporting (NFR) requirements in Europe and other parts of the world.
 We have been involved in the conversations with regulators regarding climate-related regulation, such as resilience, energy efficiency, etc. This can also include country-specific and global regulations, including climate change, air quality, carbon tax, cap & trade, emissions reporting, energy taxation.
 The opportunity for Arcadis to win client work by providing high quality advice due to our strong understanding of national and regional laws in these areas is significant.
+With the increased realization that climate change issues are already costing and will cost society in the near future, more people decide to follow sustainability-related education.
+Therefore, the pool of people with expertise in sustainability related topics is growing.
+If we have the right reputation in this regard and are an employer of choice, we have the potential to expand rapidly in these services as the market for these services grow.
+One of the examples where we invest in sourcing great new sustainable talent is our participation to the University of Utrecht's Sustainable Career Events .